quickbrownfox319/quickbrownfox319.github.io/_posts/2023-08-12-reverse-engineering-thermostat.md

 4502988       0x44B5CC        XML document, version: "1.0"
 ```

-Note that binwalk can and will give you lots of false positives, as it's just checking for any match to known file signatures.
+Note that binwalk can and will give you lots of false positives, as it's just checking for any matches to known file signatures.
-A quick way to tell is to check if the last digit is odd, which could indicate the result is not aligned in a typical way.
+A quick way to check is see if the last digit is odd, which could indicate the result is not aligned in a typical way.
 So these results are not very reassuring, and I can say that the LZMA result also did not actually produce anything meaningful.

 We can also check to see if there's any kind of encryption or compression going on here with: